 Spend the morning seeing the North End in daylight – and having a fantastic brunch.
-Once you’re done visit the amazing Public Library building on Spring Garden Road (the main street of Halifax) in town and have a good coffee and light lunch on the 6th floor at the Pavia Cafe.
+Once you’re done visit the amazing Halifax Public Library building on Spring Garden Road (the main street of Halifax) in town and have a good coffee and light lunch on the 6th floor of the Halifax Public Library at the Pavia Cafe.

 Then it is time for the fantastic Atlantic Maritime Museum.
 The two highlights for me of this museum were the exhibitions on the Titanic and the Halifax Explosion.
-Do make sure to allow some time for visiting the museum as this is one of the best things to do in Nova Scotia.
+When you are doing your Nova Scotia trip planner do make sure to allow some time for visiting the Atlantic Maritim Museum as this is one of the best things to do in Nova Scotia.

 Day 3 – Drive to Wolfville and the Bay of Fundy

 Top Travel Tip: Try to arrive into Halifax on a Thursday when you visit Nova Scotia.
 This will give you Friday to explore the city.
 Then have an early start Saturday morning and head to Halifax Farmers Market (it is open every day but has the most vendors on a Saturday).